Squadron Leader Ady Morris Raises Funds

 Having now got the cycling bug Ady planned to cycle around the outer ring of the South East Area, a distance of over 700 miles over a 7 day period during 'Wings Appeal', from June 22nd to 28th 2012.
 The objectives were to increase the awareness of local Branches of R.A.F.A. in the South East and to assist two specific R.A.F.A. projects.
 'Miles More Minutes' which provides R.A.F. personnel with additional telephone minutes whilst deployed on operations in Afghanistan, which serves to enable individuals to keep in touch with their loved ones.
 'The Wings Appeal' provides a wide range of welfare support to both serving and ex-serving R.A.F.
 Personnel and also has a provision for enabling Branches to provide more immediate support to their membership.

-His route took him through 'Comet Country' on his first day, Friday 22nd June 2012 arriving at the Broadway Gardens, Letchworth Garden City late afternoon where the Letchworth, Hitchin & District Branch of R.A.F.A. together with members of the public gave him a warm welcome and a rousing send off for the next stage.
+His route took him through 'Comet Country' on his first day, Friday 22nd June 2012 arriving at the Broadway Gardens, Letchworth Garden City late afternoon where our Branch and members of the public gave him a warm welcome and a rousing send off for the next stage.